 Are there any more ways to deal with uncertainty for project success other than managing risks?
 In order to answer this question let’s first visit the definition of certainty.
 If all the information to make the right decision is available, and the outcome is predictable, then we can call this environment certain.
 It is the absence of information that creates uncertainty that threatens the success of the project.
 The pace at which new information is introduced into our decision-making process will determine the pace at which we transition from uncertainty to certainty.
-So how can we increase this pace?
+So, how can we increase this pace?
 The answer is to be as flexible as possible.

 Gill Eapen defines flexibility in his book “Flexibility” as “the ability to adapt to new information quickly.”
 Hence we need to design a project organization and system that enables project managers to quickly introduce new information into the decision-making process.
 Being flexible when faced with uncertainty and implementing a project system that makes it possible to quickly introduce new information into the decision-making process can help project managers make the right decisions for their projects.

-To improve flexibility, here are three main areas that require more focus:
+Developing a more proactive and flexible mindset means improving flexibility; here are three main areas that require more focus: